hassanhibbert/MaskIt/README.md

 # MaskIt

-A javaScript tool to apply a predefined mask to an input field.
+A JavaScript tool to apply a predefined mask to an input field.

 ## Demo & Examples